-Healthful turmeric is a plant of the ginger family – also known as Zingiberaceae it is native to India and south east Asia where it is eaten every day and used in many dishes.
-It is also used traditionally in Chinese and Indian medicine as a powerful antioxidant and anti inflammatory.
+Healthful turmeric is a plant of the ginger family.
+Also known as Zingiberaceae, it is native to India and south east Asia where it is eaten every day and used in many dishes.
+It is also used traditionally in Chinese and Indian medicine as a powerful antioxidant and anti inflammatory spice.

-Chronic inflammation is now thought to be at the heart of many modern day diseases,and being as turmeric is such an effective, natural anti inflammatory supplement it explains its huge and still growing popularity.
+Chronic inflammation is now thought to be at the heart of many modern day diseases,and, being as turmeric is such an effective, natural anti inflammatory supplement it explains its growing popularity.

 Turmeric Paste Recipe

 In our house we love to make turmeric paste.
 It’s a concoction of good quality, organic turmeric powder, black pepper, coconut oil, good quality olive oil, lemon juice and some kind of healthy sweetener.
 I often add ginger and cinnamon to the mix too for their own unique qualities.

 You do not need to add oils to this paste if you eat a whole foods plant based diet.

 It so happens that my mum had this chesty cough that she just couldn’t shift for the last 3 months.
 She’d tried everything from cough medicines to antibiotics.
 Plus, she was already on actual turmeric capsules already which just weren’t cutting it.

 When I gave her the turmeric paste I wasn’t even thinking that it would do anything for her cough.
 But, she phoned me only a couple of days later and told me that her cough had completely gone and that she couldn’t believe it had disappeared so fast.
 Said she knew 100% it was down to the turmeric